Republican Who Voted To Impeach Donald Trump Says Family Member Accused Him Of Being Possessed By The Devil

 Republican Congressman Adam Kinzinger said he received a very strong reaction after voting to impeach Donald Trump, with a family member even writing a letter claiming that Kinzinger was possessed by the devil.

 The Illinois representative spoke about his vote in an appearance on Meet the Press on Sunday, standing by his decision and detailing some of the blowback he has received.
-Some of it came from his own family, Yahoo News reported, with Kinzinger saying his father’s cousin sent him a petition saying he was disowned and accusing him of being under the control of the devil.
+Some of it came from his own family, Yahoo News reported, with Kinzinger relaying that his father's cousin sent him a petition saying he was disowned and accusing him of being under the control of the devil.

 "Look it's really difficult," he said, via Rolling Stone.
 "I mean, all of a sudden imagine everybody that supported you, or so it seems that way, your friends, your family, has turned against you.
 They think you're selling out."